Grounds for Termination

 Is Severance Pay Required?

-From 1 January 2020, employees are entitled to a transition payment (in Dutch: transitievergoeding) from the first day of employment, as well as during probationary periods.
+Employees are entitled to a transition payment (in Dutch: transitievergoeding) from the first day of employment, as well as during probationary periods.
 An employee will receive a third of the monthly salary per calendar year.
-The transition payment is capped at EUR 83.000 gross – or if the employee is entitled to a higher annual salary – then one annual salary.
+The transition payment is capped at EUR 89.000 gross – or if the employee is entitled to a higher annual salary – then one annual salary.
 The transition payment is not due if the employee terminates the employment contract, unless this termination is a result of seriously culpable actions on behalf of the employer.

-As of 1 April 2020, a new compensation scheme entered into force.
-Employers can apply for compensation for the transition payment, if they dismiss an employee on the grounds of long-term occupational disability (after two years of sickness).
+It is possible for employers to apply for a compensation for the transition payment if they dismiss an employee on the grounds of long-term occupational disability (after two years of sickness).

 For calculating the duration of an employment contract, one or more employment contracts between the same parties (or successors) that have followed each other with intervals lasting no longer than six months, will be counted together.